 USE THESE FISHING KNOTS FOR BRAIDED LINE

-When you use the best fishing knots for braided line, you are much less likely to see your knots slip and more likely to increase your catch rates.
+When you use the fishing knots for braided line, you are much less likely to see your knots slip and more likely to increase your catch rates.
 Some knots for braided fishing line are usually used for connecting your fishing line to your leader, and others are used for linking your line or leader to your hook or fishing lure.
 When freshwater fishing in areas where there is heavy vegetation, for example, numerous bass anglers will connect braided fishing line straight to the hook or lure so that it’s easier to pull through the weeds.

 CONNECTING BRAIDED FISHING LINE TO LEADER